cite-architecture/cite/specs/md/cite/ctsUrn/Components.md

 3. The parts of the *passage reference component*:
     4. the passage component as a whole
     5. the first and last nodes of a range
-    6. any subreferences, and their index (explicit or implicit)
+    6. any subreferences, and their index (explicit or implicit).
+See details in the following section.